akelman/ggpeps/README.md

 The package `ggpeps` is divided into several parts:

 - `system/`: Module containing all system implementations.
-Currently, two-dimensional systems for $\mathbb{Z}_2$ with one and two copies of virtual fermions on the links are implemented for the pure gauge case, and 2D systems with 2,4,8 copies of virtual fermions on the links for the fermionic case.
+Currently, only two-dimensional systems are supported, and each gauge group has its own class.
 The system configs contain all information defining an ansatz (the $T$ matrix, $\Gamma_\text{in}$, etc.), while the system classes define observables, intermediate calculations, etc.
 The implementation of $U(1)$ is transferred from a C++ implementation and is not fully operational.
-- `exacteval.py`: For small systems and finite gauge groups, the expectation values of the states can be evaluated exactly by contracting the full PEPS.
+- `exacteval.py`: For small systems with finite gauge groups, the expectation values of the states can be evaluated exactly by contracting the full PEPS.
 - `gauge.py`: Implementation of the gauge groups.
 - `lattice.py`: Implementation of two- and three-dimensional lattices.
 - `mc.py`: Implementation of the Monte Carlo sampling.